 Prickly pear makes a healthy addition to any dish because it’s a good source of fiber, vitamin C, and calcium.
 In recent years, prickly pear has gained a reputation for its medicinal as well as culinary purposes.
 It’s been touted as a hangover cure, and some people use it to lower blood sugar and cholesterol and even to lose weight.
 But is there any evidence to back up these claims?

-Prickly pear has shown some promise as a hangover cure.
-One older study found that the plant extract can reduce hangover symptoms of nausea, dry mouth, and anorexia if taken five hours before drinking.
+Prickly pear has shown some promise as a hangover cure. found that the plant extract can reduce hangover symptoms of nausea, dry mouth, and anorexia if taken five hours before drinking.

 If you’re living in an area where prickly pears are abundant, you’re lucky.
 Prickly pears are versatile and add a sweet, melon-like flavor to recipes.
 Don’t let this unique fruit intimidate you.
 With a little preparation and knowledge, prickly pears are surprisingly easy to handle.